stephen-fox/libspook/README.md

 ### Example configuration file

-For example, the following configuration file loads `example.dll` when libspook is loaded by `foo.exe`:
+The following example configuration file loads `example.dll` when libspook is loaded by `foo.exe`:

 ```ini
 # This is an example comment :)